Entrepreneurship: For the Gender Gap, Time to Look Beyond Personality

 A team of Swedish researchers decided to add rigour to the debate by exploring the extent to which personality traits can explain the gender gap among entrepreneurs.
 The researchers found that psychology certainly has a role to play, but not as big a role as many would think.

 “We did this paper because we wanted to add some hard facts to the debate in Sweden,” says Ola Bengtsson, professor of finance at Lund University.
-Bengtsson presented his team’s findings at the Queen's School of Business Economics of Entrepreneurship and Innovation Conference, held at Goodes Hall in June 2012.
+Bengtsson presented his team’s findings at Smith School of Business's Economics of Entrepreneurship and Innovation Conference.

 Differing personality traits

 Bengtsson worked with colleagues Tino Sanandaji of University of Chicago and Magnus Johannesson of Stockholm School of Economics.
 They based their study on 7,331 individuals between the ages of 51 and 66 drawn from the Swedish Twin Registry, the largest twin registry in the world.

 They first compared men and women on 14 key personality traits and found statistically significant differences in 11 of 14 traits.
 They found women are more risk averse, less ambiguity averse, have weaker numeracy skills, have weaker sense that they can control events that affect them, are less favourable to civic engagements, are less behaviourally inhibited, and are less tolerant of greed and more trusting in others.

 They then applied the same 14 personality traits to the likelihood of being an entrepreneur.
 They found that, compared to the general population, entrepreneurs are less risk averse, less ambiguity averse, more aware of opportunity costs, more tolerant of greed, have stronger sense that they can control events that affect them, are more favourable towards civic engagements, and are less behaviourally inhibited.

 “Our findings broadly support the popular view that entrepreneurs are outgoing people willing to cope with uncertainty,” they write.